bdeckard92/dupUT/01-Class-Content/22-State/01-Activities/05-Redux-Docs/README.md

 **Part 2**

+* **Note** You will be using one web application, [Book-Lounge](../Book-Lounge), for all of our activities today.

+* Copy the [src](Unsolved/src) folder and paste it into the [Book-Lounge](../Book-Lounge) app.

-* Using what you read about Redux, create a Redux [store](Unsolved/store.js) and refactor [reducers.js](Unsolved/reducers.js) and [App.js](Unsolved/App.js) to use the Redux store.
+* Using what you read about Redux, create a Redux [store](../Book-Lounge/client/src/utils/store.js) and refactor [reducers.js](../Book-Lounge/client/src/utils/reducers.js) and [App.js](../Book-Lounge/client/src/App.js) to use the Redux store.

+* Navigate to [01-Activities/Book-Lounge](../Book-Lounge) and start the app in dev mode by running `npm start` from your command line.

+* Check out the application running on <http://localhost:3000> in your browser and you should see the store logged in the console with the initial state.

+* Press `CTRL + C` to stop the server.

 ## Hint(s)

 * Check out "Getting Started with Redux" and the "Basic Tutorial" in the Redux Docs to guide you through the activity.

-* Do not worry if you can't finish Part 2.
+* Don't worry if you can't finish Part 2.
 This activity is a preview of what you will do on your Challenge.